Automatic Translating between Ancient Chinese and Contemporary Chinese with Limited Aligned Corpora: Abstract

 \section{Abstract}

-Chinese language has evolved a lot during the long time of development.
-Native speakers now have trouble in reading sentences in ancient Chinese.
-In this paper, we intend to build an end-to-end neural model to automatically translate between ancient and contemporary Chinese.
-However, the existing ancient-contemporary Chinese parallel corpora is not aligned at the sentence level, making it difficult to train our model.
-To build the sentence level parallel training data for our model, we propose an unsupervised algorithm that constructs sentence-aligned ancient-contemporary pairs out of the abundant passage-aligned corpus by using the fact that the aligned sentence pair shares many of the tokens.
-Based on the aligned corpus, we propose an end-to-end neural model with copy mechanism to translate between ancient and contemporary Chinese.
-Experiments show that the proposed unsupervised algorithm achieves 99.4\% F1 score for sentence alignment, and the translation model achieves 26.95 BLEU from ancient to contemporary, and 36.34 BLEU from contemporary to ancient.
+The Chinese language has evolved a lot during the long-term development.
+Therefore, native speakers now have trouble in reading sentences written in ancient Chinese.
+In this paper, we propose to build an end-to-end neural model to automatically translate between ancient and contemporary Chinese.
+However, the existing ancient-contemporary Chinese parallel corpora are not aligned at the sentence level and sentence-aligned corpora are limited, which makes it difficult to train the model.
+To build the sentence level parallel training data for the model, we propose an unsupervised algorithm that constructs sentence-aligned ancient-contemporary pairs by using the fact that the aligned sentence pair shares many of the tokens.
+Based on the aligned corpus, we propose an end-to-end neural model with copying mechanism and local attention to translate between ancient and contemporary Chinese.
+Experiments show that the proposed unsupervised algorithm achieves 99.4\% F1 score for sentence alignment, and the translation model achieves 26.95 BLEU from ancient to contemporary, and 36.34 BLEU from contemporary to ancient. \keywords{Sentence alignment \and Neural machine translation}